chriskcovert/chriskcovert.github.io/_posts/2025-07-31-githubpages.md

 <hr>
 I have been working on my professional portfolio site which is can be used to compliment one’s LinkedIn profile and presence.
 As a project manager by profession and more broadly a technology enthusiast, I wanted to create an online presence beyond profiles on Social Media Sites like LinkedIn.
 A lot of job application sites that are SaaS for companies that have job openings now have more than just a place to add your LinkedIn profile address in the submission page.

-Many job application sites now give the option to include not just a LinkedIn URL:
+Many job application sites now give the option to include not just a LinkedIn URL

 -   Your personal website (the intention being your professional website)